2024 United Kingdom general election: Aftermath

 At around 04:45 on 5 July, Sunak conceded defeat to Starmer at the declaration at Sunak's seat of Richmond and Northallerton, before Labour had officially secured a majority.
 In his resignation speech later that morning, Sunak apologised to Conservative voters and candidates for the party's defeat, and offered his congratulations to Starmer and expressed hope he would be successful, saying:

 Whilst he has been my political opponent, Sir Keir Starmer will shortly become our Prime Minister.
 In this job, his successes will be all our successes, and I wish him and his family well.
 Whatever our disagreements in this campaign, he is a decent, public-spirited man, who I respect.
 He and his family deserve the very best of our understanding, as they make the huge transition to their new lives behind this door, and as he grapples with this most demanding of jobs in an increasingly unstable world.

 Starmer succeeded Sunak as prime minister, ending 14 years of the Conservatives in government.
 In his first speech as prime minister, Starmer paid tribute to Sunak, saying "His achievement as the first British Asian Prime Minister of our country should not be underestimated by anyone", and recognised "the dedication and hard work he brought to his leadership" but said that the people of Britain had voted for change:

 From now on, you have a government unburdened by doctrine guided only by the determination to serve your interest, to defy, quietly, those who have written our country off.
 You have given us a clear mandate, and we will use it to deliver change.
 To restore service and respect to politics, end the era of noisy performance, tread more lightly on your lives and unite our country.
 Four nations standing together again, facing down as we have so often in our past, the challenges of an insecure world committed to a calm and patient rebuilding.
 So with respect and humility, I invite you all to join this government of service in the mission of national renewal.
 Our work is urgent, and we begin it today.

+Starmer held office as Prime Minister for only 2 years, before consistently low opinion polling triggered a leadership crisis and led to his resignation following the 2026 United Kingdom local elections.
+Starmer was succeeded as Prime Minister by the former Mayor of Greater Manchester, Andy Burnham, in July 2026.